MicrosoftDocs/azure-docs/includes/virtual-machines-common-sizes-general.md

   Example D-series use cases include enterprise-grade applications, relational databases, in-memory caching, and analytics.

-- The Da-series and Dasv3-series are new sizes utilizing AMD’s 2.35Ghz EPYC<sup>TM</sup> 7452V processor in a multi-threaded configuration with up to 256 GB L3 cache dedicating 8 GB of that L3 cache to every 8 cores increasing customer options for running their general purpose workloads.
-The Da-series and Dasv3-series have the same memory and disk configurations as the D & Dsv3-series.
+- The Dav4-series and Dasv4-series are new sizes utilizing AMD’s 2.35Ghz EPYC<sup>TM</sup> 7452 processor in a multi-threaded configuration with up to 256 GB L3 cache dedicating 8 GB of that L3 cache to every 8 cores increasing customer options for running their general purpose workloads.
+The Dav4-series and Dasv4-series have the same memory and disk configurations as the D & Dsv3-series.

 ## B-series